fepitre/qubes-builderv2/README.md

     - `plugin: bool` --- Component being actually an extra plugin.
 No `.qubesbuilder` file is needed.
     - `packages: bool` --- Component that generate packages (default: True).
 If set to False (e.g. `builder-rpm`), no `.qubesbuilder` file is allowed.
     - `verification-mode: str` --- component source code verification mode, supported values are: `signed-tag` (this is default), `less-secure-signed-commits-sufficient`, `insecure-skip-checking`.
 This option takes precedence over top level `less-secure-signed-commits-sufficient`.
+    - `stages: List[Dict]` --- Allow to override stages options.
+    - `distribution_name: List[Dict]` -- Allow to override per distribution, stages options.
+    - `package_set: List[Dict]` -- Allow to override per distribution package set, stages options.

 - `templates: List[Dict]` -- List of templates you want to build.
 See example configs for sensible lists.
-  - `<template_name>`: --- Template name
+  - `<template_name>`: --- Template name.
     - `dist: str` --- Underlying distribution, e.g. fc42, bullseye, etc.
     - `flavor: str` --- If applies, specify template flavor, e.g. minimal, xfce, whonix-gateway, whonix-workstation, etc.
     - `options: List[str]` --- Provides template build options, e.g. minimal, no-recommends, firmware, etc.

-- `repository-upload-remote-host: Dict` --- Rsync URL for uploading local repository content
+- `repository-upload-remote-host: Dict` --- Rsync URL for uploading local repository content.
-  - `rpm: str` --- RPM content
+  - `rpm: str` --- RPM content.
-  - `deb: str` --- Debian content
+  - `deb: str` --- Debian content.
-  - `iso: str` --- ISO content
+  - `iso: str` --- ISO content.

-- `executor: Dict` --- Specify default executor to use
-  - `type: str` --- Executor type: qubes, docker, podman or local.
-  - `options: Dict`:
-    - `image: str` --- Container image to use.
-Specific to docker or podman type.
-    - `dispvm: str` --- Disposable template VM to use (NOT IMPLEMENTED YET.
-HARDCODED TO 'qubes-builder-dvm').
-    - `directory: str` --- Base directory for local executor to create temporary directories.
-    - `clean: bool` --- Do not clean container, disposible qube or temporary local folder.

-- `stages: List[str, Dict]` --- List of stages to trigger.
-  - `<stage_name>: str` --- Stage name
-  - `<stage_name>: Dict` --- Stage name provided as dict to override executor to use.
-    - `executor: Dict` --- Specify executor to use for this stage

 - `cache: List[Dict]` --- List of distributions cache options.
   - `<distribution_name>: Dict` --- Distribution name provided as in `distributions`.
     - `packages: List[str]` --- List of packages to download and to put in cache.
 These packages won't be installed into the base chroot.

 - `automatic-upload-on-publish: bool` --- Automatic upload on publish/unpublish.

+**Note:** To enable a more detailed control over executor options passed to stages, values are assigned and updated for the `stages` parameter according to the following order:
+  - The primary definition of `stages` at the top level,
+  - Definitions within the context of `distributions`,
+  - The inclusion of `stages` within `components`,
+  - The specification of `stages` within a particular package set in `components`,
+  - The delineation of `stages` within a specific distribution in `components`.